 Fort Hamilton Hospital (part Kettering Health Network) has over 300 beds and offers neonatal and oncology services.
 TriHealth Bethesda Butler Hospital and Mercy Health - Fairfield (the only hospital in Butler County to offer open heart surgery) serve Hamilton’s residents.
 Children’s Hospital Liberty Campus is located in Liberty Township.
 The Hamilton Health Center provides offices for primary care physicians.
 The city is served by the Butler County Health Department.
 The fire department provides emergency ambulance service.
 Private ambulance service is also available.

 The principal shopping areas of Hamilton include: downtown, the west side and Lindenwald.
 The primary shopping centers are Hamilton Plaza, Town and Country, Twinbrook Hills and Hamilton West.
-Bridgewater Falls, Tri-County Shopping Center and Northgate Mall are within 30-minutes driving time.
+Bridgewater Falls off Princeton Road in Fairfield Township is a 30-minute drive and has 30 shopping destinations as well as restaurants.
+Northgate Mall is also within 30-minutes driving time.

 Sixteen miles northwest of Hamilton lies Hueston Woods State Park, with 600-acre Acton Lake, offering complete recreation, camping facilities, lodge and cabins.
 The Pyramid Hill Sculpture Park offers a unique outdoor display of 30 pieces of sculpture in a natural setting.
 Recreational sports include Little League, Youth Football, Soccer, and Softball.